MajuSoler/candy_crush_clone/README.md

 Here's a live version:  https://dynamic-parfait-2cf569.netlify.app/

-:bangbang: Please note, it's not responsive to size or mobiles.
+:bangbang: Please note, it's not responsive to size or touch screens.

 ## How to Install and Run